verbb/formie/docs/guides/fields/bringing-your-craft-field-into-formie-custom-field-adapters.md

 Both map adapters implement structured value methods together — `normalizeValue()`, `serializeValue()`, `getValueAsString()`, GraphQL types, and client input metadata — so front-end submissions, exports, and integrations stay aligned.

-## Register an adapter from your module
+## Register an Adapter from Your Module

 When you need to bridge a Craft field Formie does not ship an adapter for, create an adapter class in your Craft module and register it at boot time.